-13 The planned guidelines on transboundary consultations and cooperation in the field of MSP and guidelines on public participation for MSP with transboundary dimensions were merged into one set of guidelines "Guidelines on transboundary consultations, public participation and co-operation"
+$^{^{15}}$ The planned guidelines on transboundary consultations and cooperation in the field of MSP and guidelines on public participation for MSP with transboundary dimensions were merged into one set of guidelines "Guidelines on transboundary consultations, public participation and co-operation"

-The future implementation of the work plan is to take into account identified needs and recommendations on maritime spatial planning across borders by the Baltic SCOPE project.
-The recommendations cover general aspects as well as shipping, fisheries, energy and environment.
 Some of the identified needs are covered to a certain extent by the agreed plans for future work on a regional level, such as the need for common knowledge of the values of ecosystems in the Baltic Sea usable in MSP, for example green infrastructure/blue corridors, and the need for process integration between MSP and the management of the marine environment including the development of the marine protected areas network.
 Some of the recommendations are already being addressed in HELCOM work, such as to apply and develop common approaches to assess cumulative pressures and impacts of human activities on the marine environment (HELCOM 2017n, see also section 2.8), and provide continuous access to and build a base for comprehensive and reliable data and information, knowledge and expertise, on cross-border protected areas.